-An effective, efficient USB security solution is characterized by the following attributes.
+An effective, efficient USB security solution will be characterized by the following attributes:

-- Centralized and policy-based-Automated rules that dictate the state of a USB port depending on the user's location and role within the organization should be the cornerstone of an effective USB security solution.
+- Centralized and policy-based automated rules that dictate the state of a USB port depending on the user's location and role within the organization should be the cornerstone of an effective USB security solution.
 Once granular policies are established, they can be centrally managed and pushed out to individual endpoint devices.
-A centralized, policy-based approach relies on automation to apply different rules to different users and devices, freeing IT staff to focus on possible breaches rather than administration. - Location-aware-A policy-based solution should allow different rules to be applied to USB ports depending on location.
-When a notebook or other computing device is in a riskier environment such as an airport, polices can be set to restrict all USB connections.
+A centralized, policy-based approach relies on automation to apply different rules to different users and devices, freeing IT staff to focus on possible breaches rather than administration. - Location-aware A policy-based solution should allow different rules to be applied to USB ports depending on location.
+When a laptop or other computing device is in a riskier environment like an airport, polices can be set to restrict all USB connections.
 When the device is inside the company's walls, read-write access might be permitted.
-In other locations, such as the user's home, read-only access might be applied.
+In other locations, like the user's home, read-only access might be applied. - Self-defending The solution should make it impossible for the end user to defeat the security policy by turning off the policy-enforcement engine.
+Avoid systems that use prompts to allow users to assign security on their own endpoint devices. - File-system-level operations Ideally, the removable storage-device security solution should operate at the file-system level to ensure control of all devices (external hard drives, CD/DVD-ROM, other forms of removable storage, etc.) that act as a file system.
+Meanwhile, the solution should not disable devices like a USB mouse that do not pose a threat.